DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 Text mode is the default, and is used for `Directly Typing Regular Text`_.

-Braille mode is used for `Directly Typing Unicode Braille Characters`_.
+Braille mode is used for `Directly Typing Actual Braille Cells`_.

 Either booting the device or waking it up (see `The Power Switch`_) automatically resets the input mode to Text.